Jennifer Haines is the chair of the Board of Trustees of Canterbury School and served as co-chair of the Head of School Search Committee.

 Preeti Dembla joined the Board of Trustees in 2015 and serves on the Marketing Committee.
 She was a member of the Diversity Task Force in 2014-2015.
 She also is involved in the school's interfaith parent group activities.

-Glen Dixon joined the Board of Trustees for Canterbury School in 2014 and is a member of the Finance Committee and Investment Committee.
-In 2014 Glen served on a banking relationship task force.
+Glen Dixon joined the Board of Trustees for Canterbury School in 2014 and is currently a member of the Finance Committee, Investment Committee, and Marketing Committee.

 Bill Ennist began as Canterbury's Head of School in 2016 and has 24 years of experience with independent schools.